Curriculum Guide · Courses

 LL.M Course 710 (cross-listed) | 2 credit hours

-This course is designed for those students that wish to gain a deeper understanding of the effect of the U.S. rules governing the taxation of U.S. persons doing business overseas.
-The course will cover a broad range of topics with particular emphasis on the tax consequences of cross-border reorganizations, taxable acquisitions and dispositions, and foreign joint ventures.
+This course is designed for those students that wish to gain a deeper understanding of the effect of certain U.S. rules governing the taxation of U.S. persons doing business overseas and foreign persons doing business in the United States.
+The course will cover a broad range of topics with particular emphasis on the tax consequences of cross-border reorganizations, liquidations and taxable acquisitions and dispositions.
 The course will cover the tax consequences of outbound transfers of assets, foreign-to-foreign transfers of assets, and inbound transfers of assets.
-Students will be expected to have a working knowledge of corporate taxation and subpart F and foreign tax credits.
+Students will be expected to have a working knowledge of corporate taxation, and transactional aspects of subpart F and the foreign tax credit rules.